chungers/infrakit/docs/faq.md

 Send an email to <docker-for-iaas@docker.com> or use the [Docker for AWS Forum](https://forums.docker.com/c/docker-for-aws).

 ### I have a problem/bug where do I report it?
-Send an email to <docker-for-iaas@docker.com> or use the [Dorker for AWS Forum](https://forums.docker.com/c/docker-for-aws)
+Send an email to <docker-for-iaas@docker.com> or use the [Docker for AWS Forum](https://forums.docker.com/c/docker-for-aws)

 ## Analytics